rust-hosted-langs/book/booksrc/chapter-interp-vm-design.md

 ## Bytecode

-To begin with, we already have a specification for bytecode from the earlier chapter.
-To recap: 32 bit fixed opcodes with space for operands that are registers.
+We already discussed our Lua-inspired bytecode in a [previous chapter](./chapter-interp-bytecode.md).
+To recap: 32 bit fixed-width opcodes with space for 8 bit register numbers and/or 16 bit literals.

-That design choice was borrowed primarily from the Lua 5 implementation.

 ## The stack